wasm-forge/examples/README.md

 # Examples from other repositories

 ### [ic-sqlite-chat](https://github.com/kristoferlund/ic-sqlite-chat)
-An example chat application based on sqlite.
+An example chat canister based on sqlite.